Q: What is PCCN certification?

 Category C (Collaboration, Systems Thinking) examples include communication skills, teamwork, healthy work environments, AACN Synergy Model for Patient Care, redesigning hospital care, disaster/emergency planning, developing policies or procedures, community resources, committees, leadership, management, risk management, AACN membership, case management.

-For more information, refer to the Renewal by Synergy CERPs Brochure.
+For more information, refer to the Renewal by Synergy CERPs Brochure for your specific certification.

-Q: Can I still maintain my PCCN credential if I move away from providing direct care to acutely ill adult patients?
+Q: Can I still maintain my PCCN credential if I take a break or retire from nursing?

-A: If you are no longer eligible for active PCCN status, you may be eligible for PCCN-K renewal.
-Other renewal options include Inactive status, Alumnus status or Retired status.
-More information about these options can be found in the PCCN Renewal Handbook.
+A: If you are no longer eligible for active PCCN certification, you may be eligible for other status options such as Inactive, Alumnus or Retired.

-A: Eligible clinical practice hours for AACN Certification Corporation exams and certification renewal are those completed in U.S.-based or Canada-based facilities or in facilities determined to be comparable to the U.S. standard of acute/critical care nursing practice, as evidenced by Magnet® designation or Joint Commission International accreditation.
+A: Eligible practice hours for AACN Certification Corporation exams and certification renewal are those completed in U.S.- or Canada-based facilities or in facilities determined to be comparable to the U.S. standard of acute/critical care nursing practice as evidenced by Magnet Recognition Program® designation or Joint Commission International accreditation.